 The company is also a defendant in a consolidated shareholders lawsuit in Vermont federal court by investors who bought the stock between July 28, 2010, and Sept.
 28, 2010, the day the company announced the SEC inquiry.
 A third series of shareholder suits was filed in May, after Green Mountain said its second-quarter result fell short of its previous guidance.

-In addition to the securities fraud cases, Green Mountain also faces a consolidated derivative shareholder lawsuit in Vermont, combining four separate cases filed by investors on behalf of the company against the board, and a derivative case filed in Vermont state court, according to Green Mountain’s quarterly report (GMCR) filed Aug.
+In addition to the securities fraud cases, Green Mountain also faces a consolidated derivative shareholder lawsuit in Vermont, combining four separate cases filed by investors on behalf of the company against the board, and a derivative case filed in Vermont state court, according to Green Mountain’s quarterly report (GMCR:US) filed Aug.
 1 with the SEC.

 The case is Louisiana Municipal Police Employees’ Retirement System v.
 Green Mountain Coffee Roasters, 11-00289, U.S. District Court, District of Vermont (Burlington.)